open-component-model/ocm-spec/doc/01-model/06-conventions.md

 └── Resource: my-image-sbom     ← derived artefact, carries the label
 ```

+When multiple derived artefacts reference the same subject (e.g. two SBoMs produced
+by different tools for the same image), they MUST be told apart from each other by
+their own `extraIdentity`.
+The `identitySelector` in each label still points to the
+same subject; it is the derived artefact's own identity that makes the two resources
+unique within the component version.

 ### Label Value

 The label value is a YAML object with the following fields:

-**`artefactReference`** (required) - identifies the subject artefact within the same
+**`identitySelector`** (required) - identifies the subject artefact within the same
-component version:
+component version as a flat map of identity-relevant properties:

 - `name` (required) *string* — resource name of the subject artefact.
 - `version` (optional) *string* — resource version.
 If omitted, any version matches.
-- `extraIdentity` (optional) *map[string]string* — extra identity key-value pairs.
+- Any additional key-value pair is treated as an extra identity property.
-  Every entry listed here MUST be present and equal in the subject's `extraIdentity`.
+  Every such entry MUST be present and equal in the subject's `extraIdentity`.
   Required when multiple resources share the same name (e.g. arch-specific image variants).

-**`metadata`** (optional) — additional context about the relationship:

-- `relation` (optional) *string* — token describing the nature of the relationship.
-  Recommended values:
-  - `describes` — the derived artefact describes the subject (e.g. an SBoM).
-  - `attests` — the derived artefact attests a property of the subject.

-  Additional values MAY be defined by tooling.
-Consumers that do not recognise a
-  value SHOULD treat the label as a generic artefact reference.

 ### Examples